-INTRODUCTION I GENERAL PROVISIONS • 7 I.1 Scope of the rules 7 I.2 The right for the Securities Council to interpret and grant exemptions from the rules n 8 I.3 Measures taken by parties closely related to the offeror 10 I.4 Announcements 12 II RULES GOVERNING THE PROCEDURE, DRAFTING THE OFFER, ETC. II.1 Pre-conditions to making an offer 14 II.2 The offeror's obligation to refrain from trading in the offeree company's shares after commencement of a due diligence investigation 15 II.3 The offeror's obligation to make an offer public 15 II.4 Possibilities for the offeror to stipulate conditions to completion of the offer er 20 II.5 The offeror's obligation to honour its offer 23 II.6 The offeror's obligation to prepare and publish an offer document 25 II.7 Acceptance period 26 II.8 The shareholders' obligation to honour their acceptances of the offer 27 II.9 Revision of an offer that has been made 29 II.10 The offeror's obligation to treat equally all holders of shares with identicaterms and conditions al 31 II.11 Treatment of holders of shares with non-identical terms and conditions 33 II.12 Treatment of holders of equity-related transferable securities other than shares II.13 Acquisitions prior to the offer 36 II.14 Acquisitions during the offer 40
+Page INTR ODUCTION 5 I GENERAL PROVISIONS 7 I. 1 Scope of the rules I.2 The right for the Securities Council to interpret and grant exemptions from the rules 8 I.3 Measures taken by parties closely related to the offeror I.4 Announcements -12 II RULES GOVERNING THE PROCEDURE, DRAFTING THE OFFER, ETC. -14 II.
+1 Pre-conditions to making an offer -14 II.2 The offeror's obligation to refrain from trading in the offeree company's Binding of statements shares after commencement of a due diligence investigation g force 15 II.3 The offeror's obligation to make an offer public -15 II.4 Possibilities for the offeror to stipulate conditions to completion of the offer 20 II.5 The offeror's obligation to honour its offer 23 II.6 The offeror's obligation to prepare and publish an offer document 25 II.7 Acceptance period 26 II.8 The shareholders' obligation to honour their acceptances of the offer 27 II.9 Revision of an offer that has been made 29 II.10 The offeror's obligation to treat equally all holders of shares with identical terms and conditions 31 II.11 Treatment of holders of shares with non-identical terms and conditions 33 II.12 Treatment of holders of equity-related transferable securities other than shares 34 II.13 Acquisitions prior to the offer -36

-II.15 Acquisitions after the offer 42 II.16 Certain provisions regarding partial offers 44 II.17 Role of the board of the offeree company 45 II.18 Conflicts of interest 46 II.19 The obligation for the board of the offeree company to state its views regularity the offer arding 47 II.20 The participation of the offeree company in a due diligence investigation II.21 Defence measures 51 II.22 The offeror's obligation to announce the outcome of the offer 52 II.23 The offeror's obligation to pay the consideration 54 II.24 Limitations placed on the offeror's right to make a new offer 54 III.
-Mandatory offers ••• 56 III.1- III.4 The conditions giving rise to a requirement to make a mandatory offer 56 III.5 The conditions for lapse of the requirement to make a mandatory offer 61 III.6 Procedures, wording of conditions, etc. in mandatory offers .
-62 IV.
-Rules applicable if a director or senior executive of the offeree company makes or participates in a takeover bid or if a parent company makes on in a takeover bid for shares in a subsidiary ipates IV.1 Participation in an offer by a director or senior executive 65 IV.2 Acceptance period 66 IV.3 Valuation opinion 66 IV.4 Offer by a parent company for shares in a subsidiary 67 IV.5 Supplementary information in press releases 68 $oldsymbol{V}$ Rules concerning the structure of an offer document, etc 68 V.1 Responsibility for the offer document
+II.14 Acquisitions during the offer 40 II.15 Acquisitions after the offer -42 II.16 Certain provisions regarding partial offers ------------------------------------ 44 II.17 Role of the board of the offeree company------------------------------------ 45 Offer-related arrangements II.18 Conflicts of interest -46 II.19 The obligation for the board of the offeree company to state its views regarding the offer -47 II.20 The participation of the offeree company in a due diligence investigation 49 II.21 Defence measures -51 II.22 The offeror's obligation to announce the outcome of the offer 52 II.23 The offeror's obligation to pay the consideration -54 II.24 Limitations placed on the offeror's right to make a new offer -54 III.
+Mandatory offers -56 III.1- III.2 III.3 III.4 The conditions giving rise to a requirement to make a mandatory offer 56 57 59 60 III.5 The conditions for lapse of the requirement to make a mandatory offer 61 III.6 Procedures, wording of conditions, etc. in mandatory offers -62 IV.
+Rules applicable if a director or senior executive of the offeree company makes or participates in a takeover bid or if a parent company makes or participates in a subsidiary ipates -65 IV.1 Participation in an offer by a director or senior executive -65 IV.2 Acceptance period -66 IV.3 Valuation opinion -66 IV.4 Offer by a parent company for shares in a subsidiary -67